faustbrian/bearer/docs/derived-keys.md

----
-title: Derived Keys
-description: This guide covers token derivation, which enables hierarchical token structures where parent tokens can create child tokens with inherited restrictions but more limited abilities and lifespans.
----

 ## Overview

 Token derivation is useful for reseller scenarios where master tokens need to issue customer tokens without those customers requiring full accounts in your system.
 Child tokens: